Are You Swimming Sideways?

 When I tell people about this stage, I can feel their relief — “ah, it’s ok for me to be uncertain, confused and maybe even scared right now”, I sense them saying.
 And it’s true.
 Here, it’s not time to have the answers yet.

-So as we move deeper into this new month of September, I invite you to explore this idea of Swimming Sideways.
+So wherever you are right now, I invite you to explore this idea of Swimming Sideways.
 And if you’re smack dab in the middle of any kind of transition yourself (and most are to some degree), ponder this concept.
 What might you be skipping over by not honoring this stage?
 How can you allow yourself to not have all the answers, but to trust that they will come when it’s time?